tashraf-745/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

+---
-# Lab 1: Intro to Observable Framework
+title: "Lab 1: Intro to Observable Framework"

-The goals for this tutorial are:
-* lorem ipsum

-## Assignment
-- [ ] lorem ipsum
+---

+Lab instructions in the [readme.md](./README.md).